kellan/laughingmeme/_posts/2007-02-27-looking-at-php5s-datetime-and-datetimezone.md

 ### Working with DateTimeZone, All Hail Olson

-I mentioned briefly earlier that PHP is now shipping with an extension timezonedb, which is a compiled version of the \[Olson database\](http://en.wikipedia.org/wiki/Zoneinfo).
+I mentioned briefly earlier that PHP is now shipping with an extension timezonedb, which is a compiled version of the [Olson database](http://en.wikipedia.org/wiki/Zoneinfo).
 The Olson database is a massive, largely volunteer effort to catalog the various timezones both in use, and those that have been in the past.
-Time is a political issue, \[particularly day light savings\](http://laughingmeme.org/2005/04/04/daylight-saving-sucks-war-time/), and as such the rules governing it are arbitrary, whimsical, and subject to frequent change. (p.s. gotten a panicked memo yet about new daylight savings compliance for March 11th?
+Time is a political issue, [particularly day light savings](http://laughingmeme.org/2005/04/04/daylight-saving-sucks-war-time/), and as such the rules governing it are arbitrary, whimsical, and subject to frequent change. (p.s. gotten a panicked memo yet about new daylight savings compliance for March 11th?
 No?
 Where did you say you worked?)

 Note: Olson also uses a longer form of the zone names then we usually see in the U.S., this is to combat ambiguity.
-See \[Appendix H\](http://www.php.net/manual/en/timezones.php) for a list of timezone names, including some \[handy shortcuts\](http://www.php.net/manual/en/timezones.others.php).
+See [Appendix H](http://www.php.net/manual/en/timezones.php) for a list of timezone names, including some [handy shortcuts](http://www.php.net/manual/en/timezones.others.php).

 ```
 $tz = new DateTimeZone('America/New_York');